kcctl/kcctl/README.md

 Commands:
-  info      Displays information about the Kafka Connect cluster config    Sets or retrieves the configuration of this client get       Displays information about connector plug-ins, connectors, and
+  info      Displays information about the Kafka Connect cluster config    Sets or retrieves the configuration of this client get       Displays information about connectorName plug-ins, connectors, and
               loggers
-  describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task pause     Pauses a connector resume    Resumes a connector delete    Deletes the specified connector help      Displays help information about the specified command
+  describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connectorName patch     Modifies the configuration of a connectorName or logger restart   Restarts a connectorName or task pause     Pauses a connectorName resume    Resumes a connectorName delete    Deletes the specified connectorName help      Displays help information about the specified command
 ```